Stephon Gilmore: 2019: Defensive Player of the Year and Third Pro Bowl

+Gilmore returned to training camp as the Patriots' de facto No. 1 starting cornerback and led a young group of corners that included rookies Joejuan Williams and Ken Webster, Jonathan Jones, J. C. Jackson, and Duke Dawson.
+Head coach Bill Belichick named him the No. 1 starting cornerback to begin the season and paired him with Jason McCourty.

-On September 15, 2019, Gilmore made two tackles, three pass deflections, and scored his first career touchdown on a pick-six after intercepting a pass by former teammate Ryan Fitzpatrick to wide receiver DeVante Parker and returned it for a 54–yard touchdown during a 43–0 win at the Miami Dolphins.
-In Week 6, he had three combined tackles (two solo), set a career-high with five pass deflections, and had a highlight toe-tapping sideline interception off of a pass by Daniel Jones to fullback Rhett Ellison as the Patriots defeated the New York Giants 35–14.
-He allowed a 0.0 passer rating when targeted during the game.
-After the game, former Patriots' cornerback Darrelle Revis stated that Gilmore is "by far the best corner in the league right now."
-The following week, Gilmore made one pass deflection and had his second consecutive game with an interception after picking off a pass by Sam Darnold to Robby Anderson during a 33–0 victory at the New York Jets.
-His performance throughout the month of October earned him AFC Defensive Player of the Month.
-In Week 12, he recorded five combined tackles (four solo), two pass deflections, and set a new career-high with his fourth interception of the season after picking off as pass by Dak Prescott to wide receiver Amari Cooper on the first offensive play of the game as the Patriots defeated the Dallas Cowboys 13–9.
-On December 15, 2019, Gilmore had two solo tackles, four pass deflections, two interceptions, and returned one for a touchdown during a 34–13 victory at the Cincinnati Bengals.
-His pick-six occurred on an interception by Andy Dalton to wide receiver Tyler Boyd and returned it for a 65–yard touchdown.
-Gilmore did not allow a touchdown reception until Week 16 when he allowed a 53–yard touchdown reception by Bills' wide receiver John Brown, although the Patriots still defeated the Buffalo Bills 24–17.
-In Week 17, he set a season-high with eight combined tackles (five solo), but had his worst performance of the season, allowing eight receptions for 137 receiving yards by DeVante Parker.
-Although he did not allow a touchdown, the Patriots lost 27–24 loss to the Miami Dolphins.
-He finished the 2019 NFL season with 53 combined tackles (44 solo), 20 passes defended, and a league-leading six interceptions, two of which were returned for touchdowns.
+During the season-opener against the Steelers on Sunday Night Football, Gilmore recorded six combined tackles (four solo) in the 33–3 blowout victory.
+In the next game against the Dolphins, he had two tackles, three pass deflections, and scored his first NFL touchdown on a pick-six after intercepting a pass by former teammate Ryan Fitzpatrick to wide receiver DeVante Parker and returned it for a 54-yard touchdown during the 43–0 shutout road victory.

+During a Week 6 35–14 victory over the Giants on Thursday Night Football, Gilmore had three combined tackles (two solo), a career-high five pass deflections, and a highlight toe-tapping sideline interception off a pass by Daniel Jones to fullback Rhett Ellison, allowing a 0.0 passer rating when targeted.
+After the game, former Patriots' cornerback Darrelle Revis stated that Gilmore was "by far the best corner in the league right now."
+In the next game against the Jets on Monday Night Football, Gilmore recorded a pass deflection and an interception after picking off a pass thrown by Sam Darnold to Robby Anderson during the 33–0 shutout road victory.
+The following week against the Browns, Gilmore had four solo tackles and a pass deflection in the 27–13 victory.
+He was named AFC Defensive Player of the Month after recording 11 combined tackles (10 solo), seven pass deflections, and two interceptions.

+During Week 11 against the Eagles, Gilmore recorded two solo tackles and a pass deflection in the 17–10 road victory.
+In the next game against the Dallas Cowboys, he had five combined tackles (four solo), two pass deflections, and set a new career-high with his fourth interception of the season after picking off a pass by Dak Prescott to wide receiver Amari Cooper during the 13–9 victory.
+Two weeks later against the Chiefs, Gilmore recorded five combined tackles (four solo), a pass deflection, and a fumble recovery in the 23–16 victory.

+During a Week 15 34–13 road victory over the Bengals, Gilmore had two solo tackles, four pass deflections, and two interceptions, returning one for a 64-yard touchdown.
+Gilmore did not allow a touchdown reception until the next game against his former team, the Bills, when he allowed a 53-yard touchdown reception by wide receiver John Brown.
+Gilmore finished the 24–17 victory with a solo tackle and a pass deflection.
+In the regular season finale against the Dolphins, he recorded a season-high eight combined tackles (five solo) and a pass deflection, but had his worst performance of the season during the 27–24 loss, allowing eight receptions for 137 yards by DeVante Parker.